 Subscribe to our Newsletter

-So What is Conveyancing?
+So what education does a conveyancer do to become licensed and What is Conveyancing?
 The main purpose of the conveyancing process is to transfer the legal title or ownership from one owner to another.

 What happens after the contract is signed